-A Registration Authority is an entity that performs identification and authentication of certificate applicants for end-user certificates and initiates or passes along revocation requests for certificates for end-user certificates on behalf of a CA. KPN may act as an RA for certificates it issues.
-Third parties, who enter into a contractual relationship with KPN, may operate their own RA and authorize the issuance of certificates by a KPN CA. Third party RAs must abide by all the requirements of the DPP CP, the KPN CPS and the terms of their enterprise services agreement with KPN.
+A Registration Authority is an entity of the Issuing CA that performs identification and authentication of certificate applicants for end-user certificates.
+The RA also initiates or passes along revocation requests for certificates for end-user certificates on behalf of the Issuing CA. Validation of domains for S/MIME Certificates may not be delegated to a third party and is only validated by the RA of the Issuing CA. Issuing CAs, who enter into a contractual relationship with KPN, may operate their own RA and authorize the issuance of certificates by a KPN CA. RAs must abide by all the requirements of the DPP CP, the KPN CPS and the terms of their enterprise services agreement with KPN.
 RAs may, however implement more restrictive practices based on their internal requirements.
+KPN contractually obligates each Issuing CA to abide by the policies and industry standards that are applicable to that CA delegated responsibilities.